DSUR Reporting: Complete Guide to Development Safety Update Reports

 Positive risk-benefit (trials continue):

-“"Based on integrated analysis of 1,940 subjects exposed to ABC-123, the safety profile remains consistent with the known pharmacology and therapeutic class.
-New signals identified (hepatotoxicity, QT prolongation) are manageable with appropriate monitoring and dose adjustments.
-Given the significant efficacy demonstrated in Phase 2 studies for a serious unmet medical need, the benefit-risk profile supports continuation of Phase 3 development with enhanced hepatic and cardiac monitoring."
+“"Based on integrated analysis across exposed subjects, the safety profile remains broadly consistent with the known pharmacology and therapeutic class.
+Newly identified signals are considered manageable with appropriate monitoring and dose adjustments.
+Taken together with the observed efficacy in a serious unmet medical need, the benefit-risk profile supports continuation of development with enhanced safety monitoring."

 Negative risk-benefit (development termination):

-“"Analysis of serious adverse events during the reporting period identified an unacceptable frequency of thrombotic events (5% incidence across Phase 2 trials), including 3 fatal pulmonary emboli.
-Given the availability of alternative therapies for the target indication and the severity of the thrombotic risk, the sponsor has determined the benefit-risk profile is unfavorable and has discontinued clinical development of ABC-123."
+“"Analysis of serious adverse events during the reporting period identified a concerning thrombotic risk that changed the overall safety assessment.
+Given the severity of the events and the therapeutic context, the sponsor determined that the benefit-risk profile had become unfavorable and discontinued clinical development."

 DSUR Formatting and Submission Requirements